In this guide, I’ll break down everything you need to know about Soberlink – the good, the bad, and the ugly.

 Level 2 requires daily testing, whether a parent is with their children or not.
 A set schedule is the most effective way to monitor someone who requires more oversight so that daily sobriety can be documented.
 The Soberlink System manages testing times and sends reminder text messages for scheduled tests.
 It also documents missed tests.
 Typically, a Level 2 participant will take three or four tests every day during waking hours.

-In most cases, this means a client will take a first test of the day shortly after they wake up and the last test of the day just before bedtime.
+In most cases, this means a client will take the first test of the day shortly after they wake up and the last test of the day just before bedtime.
 If other tests are required, they are spread out evenly throughout the day.

 How accurate are test results?